jasp-stats/jasp-desktop/Resources/Help/analyses/equivalenceonesamplettest.md

 Equivalence One Sample T-Test
 ==========================

-The equivalence one sample t-test allows the user to estimate the effect size and test the null hypothesis that the population mean falls inside a specific interval, i.e., the equivalence region.
-The difference with a standard null hypothesis significance test is that in equivalence testing, the null hypothesis covers a small interval around the test value instead of a point-null.
-This is done according to the two-one-sided test (TOST) procedure.
+The equivalence one sample t-test allows the user to test the null hypothesis that the population mean falls inside a specific interval, i.e., the equivalence region.
+This analysis follows the two-one-sided tests (TOST).

 ### Assumptions
 - The dependent variable is continuous.